 Don’t be fooled — divorce is a zero-sum game.
 You will both lose something, that is a guarantee.
 Learn how to protect your assets and your children when going through a divorce.
 Download your FREE copy of ‘13 Things you need to know before you hire a divorce lawyer.’

 There are many options for getting a divorce; collaborative law, litigation, arbitration, mediation.
-Bottom line is that before you decide which direction you want to take, make sure you understand the outcomes.
+Here you learn the difference between mediation and litigation.
+The bottom line is that before you decide which direction you want to take, make sure you understand the outcomes.
 Judges are limited with time and resources to dig deep as you may hope.